 The Treaty for the partial prohibition of nuclear tests was signed on August 5, 1963 in Moscow, shortly after the crisis in Cuba (beginning of detente).

 This treaty is a set of rules on the prohibition of nuclear weapons tests in the atmosphere and under water.
 The underground tests are not included in this prohibition.

 The treaty on the non-proliferation of nuclear weapons is an international treaty.
 It aims to reduce the use of nuclear weapons in the world and the risks that it entails.

 It was drawn up and signed in 1968 and entered into force on March 5, 1970, when 43 countries ratified it.
 Currently 189 states are party to the treaty.
 The entity in charge of ensuring that it is applied is the International Atomic Energy Agency (IAEA).

 The nuclear non-proliferation treaty is based on three fundamental pillars:

-- Peaceful use of nuclear energy.
+The peaceful use of nuclear power.

 Comprehensive Nuclear Test Ban Treaty

 The Comprehensive Nuclear Test Ban Treaty is an international treaty, signed for the first time on September 10, 1996.
 This treaty prohibits the conduct of nuclear tests in and by the signatory countries.